10 of the coolest Fiat 500e Features

 Short on time?
 Not a problem.
-The 500 can suck up 30 miles range in just 5 minutes.
+The 500e can suck up 30 miles range in just 5 minutes.
 Which if you’re an athlete, means that 5 minutes of charge alone, could get you from the Olympic Stadium to Heathrow!
 And if you’re not an athlete, the car will reach 80% battery charge in just 35 minutes which will be more than enough for most casual drivers once a week or so.

 If you are thinking of going full Riviera style, you could opt for the ‘cabrio’ trim.
 Of course, you’ll also need a partner wearing a silk-scarf in the passenger seat with the roof down.
 That’s the life.

 8. Made in Turin (Mirafiori, Italy)

-As Fiat embarks on a new chapter of auto-motives, it feels rather fitting for Fiat to bring the manufacture of the 500 to its birthplace.
-We love the little nods to the 500’s past throughout the vehicle – from the skyline of Turin on the wireless charge port, to the Fiat embossed leather seats on the La Prima trim.
+As Fiat embarks on a new chapter of auto-motives, it feels rather fitting for Fiat to bring the manufacture of the 500e to its birthplace.
+We love the little nods to the 500’s past throughout the interior of the vehicle – from the skyline of Turin on the wireless charge port, to the Fiat embossed leather seats on the La Prima trim.

 9. Sherpa mode + One Pedal Driving

 This mode saves energy.
 A lot of energy.
 The car already has an excellent 170 real world mile range.
 But with Sherpa Mode engaged, Fiat claims you’ll be able to get up 285 miles (realistically in the real world it will be a bit less than this!).
 One pedal driving, uses regenerative braking to convert heat when braking into energy to power the battery.
 A nice touch if you end up far from one of our elmoCharge enabled charge points!